 Florent Plana is once again collaborating with the museum and this allows us to offer you two guided tours around the museum.

 The first takes visitors in small groups in a vintage military vehicle (Dodge) to the side of the A10 Airfield (American military airfield) for a 40-minute guided tour.

 The second tour begins in the footsteps of the 101st Airborne around Carentan, for a guided tour of 1h15

 - Elsemiek Dekker (Reception and shop manager)

-- Frédéric RAULINE (Museum decorator and tank driver)
+- Frédéric RAULINE (Museum decorator)

-- Cécile JEANNE (Web project manager)
+- Cécile JEANNE (Webmaster, digital project manager)